Theraggon/Resume/public/Ondrej_Tesar.md

 - Engineered the frontend for Bank iD's https://podepis.bankid.cz/, enabling secure document signing for anyone to try for free.
 - Utilized Mozilla's PDF.js for robust PDF document display within the application, ensuring accurate rendering even for some very large documents.
 - Maintained and enhanced the legacy drag-and-drop system for signature placement (DnD API), and contributed to a major rewrite aiming for seamless support across all device types.
-- Spearheaded the development of WAI-ARIA accessibility features according to best practices, significantly improving accessibility compliance and user experience for individuals with disabilities.
+- Spearheaded the development of WAI-ARIA accessibility features according to the best practices, significantly improving accessibility compliance and user experience for individuals with disabilities.
 - Implemented internationalization (i18n) using i18next, enabling support for multiple languages and expanding the application's reach world-wide.
 - Drove the adoption of unit testing (Vitest).
 - Translated complex Figma designs into pixel-perfect, interactive Vue.js components, ensuring high fidelity to design specifications and delivering over 100 key UI modules.